 This presentation contains images that were used under a Creative Commons License.

 We have all had contact with narcissistic people.

-This personality trait is characterised by an excessive admiration towards oneself, and, on occasion.
+This personality trait is characterized by an excessive admiration towards oneself, and, occasionally.

 It can be considered pathological because it can lead to a toxic relationship with those surrounding such individuals.